simonkrauter/Open-EV-Charts/readme.md

 Data Status
 -----------

-Currently, Open EV Charts includes data from 22 countries.
+Currently, Open EV Charts includes data from 22 countries, complemented by global sales data.

-The yearly total EV numbers from 2019 to 2024 cover over 90 % of worldside sales.

 For more details, see the [Status page](https://open-ev-charts.org/#status).